- Magdalena Tanzer joined the ZEU team

 The overall objective of the workshop was to advance knowledge of home and school gardens, resilience, food security, and related interventions.
 To do so, researchers and practitioners, who are working on the topics of home gardens in emergencies gathered at the workshop to deepen the understanding of how informal small-scale home gardening acts as a coping strategy to strengthen food and nutrition security as well as resilience of vulnerable households living under extreme uncertainty.
 Furthermore, the role of school and home gardens and its possible effects beyond food security, such as women empowerment, were also discussed.
 According to the workshop results, the evidence is still incomplete whether home gardening initiatives do improve the nutritional status of households in developing countries.
 However, several high-quality studies are currently underway to shed further light on this question.
 Prof. Dr. Martin Petrick, Gracia M. Glas and Tina Koch participated as ZEU members in the workshop.

-The workshop in Bonn was the second meeting within the Home Gardens for Resilience and Recovery (HG4RR) network, after the Kick-off Workshop was held on the 13th and 14th December 2018 in Kathmandu.
+The workshop in Bonn was the second meeting within the Home Gardens for Resilience and Recovery (HG4RR) network, after the Kick-off Workshop was held on the 13th and 14th of December 2018 in Kathmandu.
 HG4RR aims to establish an international network of experts of researches and practitioners to enhance knowledge on topics related to home gardens, resilience and food security.

 - Prof. Dr. Martin Petrick is the new Programme Director of MSc.
 "Transition Management"

 Prof. Dr. Martin Petrick, professor of agricultural, food and environmental policy at Justus Liebig University Giessen, has been appointed by the Dean of Studies, Prof. Dr. Matthias Frisch (Faculty Agricultural Sciences, Nutritional Sciences, and Environmental Management), as the new Programme Director of the Master Programme "Transition Management".